United Earth: Rules

 8. United Earth may assess and accept taxes in local, national currencies but may also issue and convert those taxes or entire national currencies into its own new currency (Earthos), like the conversion of former European currencies into Euros in 2000.
 Nations may pay all taxes in currency (national or Earthos) or may prefer to pay in kind by transferring ownership and control of ports, military bases, and military hardware (ships, planes, tanks, nuclear missiles, etc.) to United Earth for its long-term operations.
 The finance committee should propose transfers and prices to obtain such national resources.

-9. The United Earth military will defend international waters and foreign lands previously defended only by volunteer nations.
+9. The United Earth military will defend international waters and lands previously defended only by volunteer nations or by treaties.
 The United Nations began with a similar goal that was never developed due to poor governance, lack of funding, and lack of trust.
 National alliances and bilateral defense treaties are useful, but more direct control of international defense by a majority of earth’s people will better deter aggression.
 Few nations will declare war on the whole world.

 10. Direct military action inside failed nations will be United Earth’s responsibility even if that nation’s failed leader objects.
 The Democracy Rating Committee may rate a state as failed and recommend that the Governing Committee commit resources to restore order and make life livable for people in that nation.